attilaolah/homelab/README.md

 The router has IPv6 pinholing configured to access the load balancers from the outside.
 Cloudflare sits in front of the load balancers and provides IPv4 connectivity

-For now, most networks run in dual-stack mode, all networks being part of the `10.0.0.0/8` & `fd10::/8` subnets, which are both routable locally.
+For now, most networks run in dual-stack mode, with all networks in the `10.0.0.0/8` and `fd10::/8` subnets, both routable locally.

 ## 🧑‍💻️ Dev/Ops